haijin-development/php-specs/README.md

 ### Version 0.1.0 (beta)

-This library is under active development.
+This is the pre-release of version v1.0.0.

 If you like it a lot you may contribute by [financing](https://github.com/haijin-development/support-haijin-development) its development.